If you're going to buy a guitar, it really helps to know what the bits are called! So in this lesson, I'll tell you what's what!

 Pretty obvious really: these control the volume of the electric signal of your guitar.
 If you've got more than one pickup, you'll usually have more than one volume knob (this is more often the case with Gibson-type guitars rather than Fenders).

 Most guitars have one or two tone controls.
 These control the amount of bass (low) and treble (high) sounds that the guitar makes.
-Take some time to play a chord and move the tone knob so you know what it does because you really have to hear it to understand!
+Take some time to play a chord and move the tone knob so you know what it does because you really have to hear it yourself to understand it properly!

 Scratchplates have a couple of functions.
 On acoustics, they are there to protect the body and on electrics, they hold all the electronics in place and protect the wood.